List of creepypastas: Candle Cove

-Candle Cove is a 2009 story by Kris Straub written in the format of an online forum thread in which people reminisce about a half-remembered children's television series from the 1970s involving a young girl – the series' protagonist – going on adventures with a cast of pirates.
+Candle Cove is a 2009 story by Kris Straub written in the format of an online forum thread in which people reminisce about a half-remembered children's television series from the 1970s involving a young girl named Janice – the series' protagonist – going on adventures with a cast of marionette pirates.
 The posters share memories of the puppets used in the series and discuss nightmares that they experienced after watching certain episodes (such as those involving a villain called the Skin-Taker, and one that had no dialogue and involved the puppets screaming relentlessly while the protagonist was reduced to hysterical crying).
 One person then asks their mother about the series and is told that the mother just used to tune the television to static, which the child would watch for thirty minutes.

 Syfy announced a television drama based on the story in 2015, adapted by Nick Antosca and Max Landis.
 The story makes up the first season of Channel Zero, which premiered on October 11, 2016.